-To graduate from SVC with an Associate in Technical Arts Degree, you must complete a minimum of 90 credits with a minimum cumulative GPA of 2.0 including a technical major and related education requirements.
+To graduate from SVC with an Associate of Applied Science in Technical Arts Degree, you must complete a minimum of 90 credits with a minimum cumulative GPA of 2.0 including a technical major and related education requirements.
 At least 25 core program credits must be earned at SVC with a minimum GPA of 2.0.
-Your major must have approval of the Dean of Professional/Technical Education and the

-Department Chair of your technical field.
-To receive an Associate in Technical Arts Degree, you must satisfy requirements listed as follows:
+Your major must have approval of the Dean of Professional/Technical Education and the Department Chair of your technical field.
+To receive an Associate of Applied Science in Technical Arts Degree, you must satisfy requirements listed below.